 Since you’re only taxed on your business profit, you’ll pay taxes on $7,000 of income instead of the full $10,000.
 At an estimated tax rate of about 30%, you’re now paying $2,100 in taxes instead of $3,000.
 That’s a difference of $900 in tax money, right back into your pocket!

 Tip: Is your Stride "Business profit" showing as $0?
-It sounds like you haven't added your income information into your account yet!
+It sounds like you haven't added your income information to your account yet!